jrosell/language-learning-in-context/README.md

 Known issues:

-- At this time, it only supports English and letters with diacritics like äöüáéíóúàèìòùâêß.
 - It’s not multilingual (yet).
 The settings assume you are learning German.
 - The text is not saved.
 Only your vocabulary and images are saved in your browser.
 It cannot (yet) be shared across multiple devices.
 - This app uses a consent manager to track only users who have agreed to analytics tracking (aka.
 Google Analytics).
-- Mobile UX is bad.
-Use Desktop for better UX.

 - Mobile user experience is bad.
 At the moment, you'd better use wide screens.
 - At this time, it only supports English letters and letters like äöüáéíóúàèìòùâêß.
-- It’s not multilingual (yet).
-The settings assume you are learning German.
-- The text is not saved.
-Only your vocabulary and images are saved in your browser.
-It cannot (yet) be shared across multiple devices.
-- This app uses a consent manager to track only users who have agreed to analytics tracking (aka.
-Google Analytics).
 - Examples (still) not work for mulitple words.
 - You (still) cannot upload/donlowad images for your examples.
 Examples (still) not work for mulitple words.